Parity-Aware Byte-Pair Encoding: Improving Cross-lingual Fairness in Tokenization

 \paragraph{Pre-tokenization and Normalization.}

 Many tokenization algorithms include a \emph{pre-tokenization} (and often a normalization) step that segments or rewrites raw byte strings according to deterministic criteria.
-Pre-tokenization can encompass several operations, including Unicode normalization or splitting on whitespace.
+Pre-tokenization can encompass several operations, including Unicode normalization or whitespace splitting.
 Notably, pre-tokenization determines subword boundaries, and thus also determines the set of possible candidates for the vocabulary as well as the attainable compression rate.
 For example, if whitespace is used as a subword boundary, languages without explicit whitespace (\eg, Chinese, Japanese) or with rich morphology may have the potential for higher compression.
-For simplicity, we assume this step is baked into $\tok$.
+While often overlooked, pre-tokenization choices have a large impact on a tokenizer's learned vocabulary; we point the interested reader to \citep{arnett2025crosslingual}.
+For simplicity, we assume the pre-tokenization step is baked into $\tok$.